cioportfolio/python/docs/index.md

 giant=double_it(child) # Uses a variable as the input and puts the result in a variable
 ```

+When you try this yourself notice that the block of code inside the function doesn't run when you define the function.
+At the define stage Python just remebers the function for later.
+When you use the function late, Python remembers the definition and runs that block of code then.
+If this doesn't make sense try some of practice challenges and add in some `print` commands and watch when they appear.

 All function definitions follow a similar pattern.

 ```python